wing5wong/artisan-whs-static/source/_events/2022-10-16_junior-prizegiving.md

 Final reports will be issued, and sent to families via email.

 This is the last day for Junior students.

+Buses run at the usual time.